8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221101/content.md

 The allocation breakdown seems off.

 My current 401k is categorized as unclassified, which means it's not being used as part of the equities portion of my portfolio.
 This makes sense to a certain degree as the funds are institutional, not publicly available.
 However, they do have public equivalence, which I use for my personal tracking.

+Further, some of the funds I use for small- and mid-cap are being listed as real estate and similar alternatives, which is throwing off the matrix compared to what I have in the spreadsheet.

 ## Buying funds at Vanguard